MingLee02/MingLee02.github.io/cv/index.md

 			<p class='job-duties'>
 				Migrated our code from Subversion to Git.
 				Debugged Objective C code, using Xcode and built ipas for the client.
 				Developed a travel and expenses app for a big pharmaceutical client.
 The app has SAP integration.
-This is a Cordova application using JavaScript,  Ember JS framework, Handlebars and objective C. For this app I wrote a test script and was responsible for testing the app before an Ipa was made.
+This is a Cordova application using JavaScript,  Ember JS framework, Handlebars and objective C. For this app I wrote a manual test script and was responsible for testing the app before an Ipa was made.
 Developed a product ordering demo for Lego.
 				Clients include: Johnson & Johnson, GSK and Lego.
 			</p>
 		</div>